 Dan Kimball - If We Care About Social Justice, We Must Care About Evangelism

-Dan Kimball is a pastor, author, and professor of missional leadership at George Fox Evangelical Seminary and spoke at chapel at George Fox University on March 19, 2014.
+Dan Kimball is a pastor, author, and professor of missional leadership at Portland Seminary and spoke at chapel at George Fox University on March 19, 2014.
 This video and transcript are of his talk "If we care about social justice, we must care about evangelism."

 Jamie Johnson: Tonight we get to hear from Dan Kimball.
 Dan is pastor at Vintage Faith in Santa Cruz, California, speaks at many conferences around the country and even internationally, has written a couple of books – two?
 Three?
 Four?
 Eleven?
 I don’t know - so many.
 How many of you were in class today with Dan?
 Dan teaches some at George Fox as well.
 Let’s give a big George Fox welcome to Dan Kimball.